Quality Assurance and Good Manufacturing Practices (GMP) in Drug Production

 Charles Paul is the President of C.H.
 Paul Consulting, Inc., a technical writing and management consulting firm now in its 25th year.
 With a 30-year career as an instructional designer, he specializes in creating unique, blended training solutions that deliver measurable results at accelerated rates.
 His primary industry focus includes life sciences, cosmetics, consumer products, and food and beverage sectors.

-Chuck’s extensive background includes serving in the U.S. Army’s Training and Doctrine Command and as the National Maintenance Training Director for Johnson & Johnson Baby Products Company.
+Charles’s extensive background includes serving in the U.S. Army’s Training and Doctrine Command and as the National Maintenance Training Director for Johnson & Johnson Baby Products Company.
 Throughout his career, he has designed training programs for a wide range of fields, including information technology, R&D, manufacturing, and human resources, while specializing in pre- and post-merger operational evaluations.

-A seasoned instructor, Chuck regularly leads workshops on topics such as Project Management, Scientific and Technical Writing, and Leadership Development.
+A seasoned instructor, Charles regularly leads workshops on topics such as Project Management, Scientific and Technical Writing, and Leadership Development.
 He holds degrees in Instructional Design and Business Administration and is a distinguished graduate of several military programs, including Instructional Systems Design at the U.S. Naval Training Center and Training Material Development at the U.S. Army Training and Doctrine Command.

 CEUs